 🗆 No □ Yes Mitigation Applicable law and how well it addresses the impact Expert agency participation Avoidance and Minimization Measures During siting and design, the Applicant took several measures to avoid and minimize impacts to wildlife and habitat.
 The Applicant coordinated with WDFW prior to conducting surveys, and used the feedback obtained during this coordination to inform surveys and the assessment of impacts.
-As described above, the Applicant avoided talus slopes (i.e., WDFW a Priority Habitat) by 125 feet and burrowing owl nests by a minimum of 100 feet and minimized impacts to shrub-steppe habitat to the extent feasible.
+As described above, the Applicant avoided talus slopes (i.e., a Priority Habitat) by 125 feet and burrowing WDFW owl nests by 2,800 feet, and minimized impacts to shrub-steppe habitat to the extent feasible.
 Additionally, the Project is sited primarily on currently disturbed lands, which minimizes impacts to wildlife and habitat.
 The Applicant has modified the layout of the Project's perimeter fence to include separate smaller fenced units versus one large fenced array in order to allow for wildlife movement through the area.
 The layout of the perimeter fence was also modified to maintain open access to the ephemeral drainages within the Project Area (see Attachment I) that are used by mule deer and elk for movement corridors as well as for water sources; the existing transmission line ROWs through the project would also be left unfenced to maintain movement corridors along these existing transmission lines.
 With the exception of fencing around the Project substation, which will extend to the ground, perimeter fencing will be designed to be at least 4 inches above ground.
 The fence design may be revised further based on ongoing coordination with EFSEC and WDFW.
 The applicant is also in discussions with WDFW and affected landowners to see if existing artificial water sources that were primarily developed for livestock can be moved outside of the fenced areas in order to maintain wildlife access (including access for elk and mule deer) to these water sources.
-All Project facilities, including solar arrays, security fencing, access roads and collection lines, currently avoid all active burrowing owl burrows documented in the central portion of the Project Area during 2022 surveys.
-These burrows will be monitored.
-In addition, the following measures would be implemented (see Attachment M): Conduct preconstruction surveys to ensure that occupied burrows are not disturbed during the nesting season (February 15 through September 25) unless a qualified biologist approved by the WDFW verifies through non-invasive methods that either: (1) burrowing owls are not present; (2) the birds have not begun egg-laying and incubation; (3) that juveniles from the occupied burrows are foraging independently and are capable of
+Construction and Operations BMPs Unnecessary lighting will be turned off at night to limit attraction of migratory birds to the area.
+This includes using lights with timed shutoff, downward-directed lighting to minimize horizontal or skyward illumination, and avoidance of steady-burning, high-intensity lights.
+WDFW If construction occurs during the bird nesting season, nest clearance surveys will be conducted prior to site disturbance.
+Evening and nighttime construction activities will be avoided to the extent practicable, which will limit the impacts of construction noise to wildlife.
+Prior to construction, construction personnel will be instructed on wildlife resource protection measures, including: 1) applicable federal and state laws (e.g., those that prohibit animal collection or removal); and 2) the importance of these resources and the